Laboratoire-de-Chemoinformatique/SynTool/docs/reaction_rules_extraction.rst

 Configuration
 ---------------------------

-The reaction rules extraction protocol can be adjusted with the configuration file:
+The reaction rules extraction protocol can be adjusted with the configuration yaml file:

 .. code-block:: yaml